-My mom makes Koufteh every other week - sometimes like this, and sometimes in a tomato sauce.
-If we make it this often, you know it's an absolute winner of a recipe.
-Both versions are delicious, but this one is my favorite.
-The blend of simple flavors in the broth is comforting, aromatic, and just wonderful all round.
+My mom makes this dish every other week – sometimes like in broth like in this recipe, and sometimes in tomato sauce.
+If we make it this often, you know it’s an absolute winner of a recipe.

 The beauty of Koufteh is in its combination of spices and herbs to create a flavorful soup broth.
-The simple broth comes together quickly and easily – it's actually a plain vegetable broth that you can spruce up with bouillon or beef broth.
+The simple broth comes together quickly and easily – it’s actually a plain vegetable broth that you can spruce up with bouillon or beef broth.
+You can also use this homemade chicken stock that I use when I cook kreplach.

 The fresh parsley, cilantro, and bay leaves smell incredible and make the broth so fragrant and tasty.
 No matter whether you cook the dumplings in broth or the tomato sauce version, both are equally mouthwatering.